Closing Date: 9/20/22*

 The mission of the Foothill-De Anza Community College District is student success.
 We are driven by an equity agenda and guided by core values of excellence, inclusion, and sustainability.
 Every member of our district contributes to a dynamic learning environment that fosters student engagement, equal opportunity, and innovation in meeting the various educational and career goals of our diverse students.
 We are committed to providing an accessible, quality undergraduate education dedicated to developing a broadly educated and socially responsible community that supports an equitable and just future for California.

-The Bond Buyer will under the direction of the Purchasing Director, perform a variety of complex technical duties related to the acquisition of goods and services, and public works projects for the District in accordance with established laws, policies, procedures and guidelines.
-The Buyer, Senior serves in a lead capacity, prepares formal bid documents and performs the more complex procurements and contract administration in support of Measure G projects.
+The Senior Buyer will, under the direction of the Purchasing Director, perform a variety of complex technical duties related to the acquisition of goods and services, and public works projects for the District in accordance with established laws, policies, procedures and guidelines.
+The Senior Buyer serves in a lead capacity, prepares formal bid documents and manages complex procurements and contract administration assignments.

 Under general direction, performs specialized and complex purchasing and procurement work, including purchasing a variety of services, materials, supplies, products, and equipment according to applicable laws, District purchasing policies and procedures, and requisition specifications; oversees procurement for construction and special projects; conducts competitive solicitations, processes contracts, and related sourcing activities; and performs related duties as assigned.